Jordan: Federation explains why insurers refuse fire cover in certain cases

-Insurance companies want to and are able to insure risk, unless prospective customers cannot meet the requirements and conditions for securing cover, Mr Majed Smairat, chairman of the Jordan Insurance Federation (JIF).
+Insurers want to and are able to insure risk, unless prospective customers cannot meet the requirements and conditions for securing cover, said Mr Majed Smairat, chairman of the Jordan Insurance Federation (JIF).

 He made these comments after the insurance sector was criticised by traders and industrialists for refusing to insure some commercial complexes, shops and warehouses against fire and disasters, reported Al Ghad.

 The criticism was made after a fire hit some storehouses containing used and new furniture and electrical appliances in a commercial compound.
-The Amman Chamber of Commerce in an initial estimate said that the losses incurred stood at JOD1m ($1.1m).
+In an initial estimate, the Amman Chamber of Commerce said the losses incurred stood at JOD1m ($1.4m).